 Your objective is to build relationships, not just close deals.

-And it helps if your first contact is an email like this where you’re offering pure benefit to the recipient, not asking for something from them.
+It helps if your first contact is an email like this, where you offer pure benefit to the recipient without asking for something from them.

 Connect With a Pain Point Cold Email